diana-hep/oamap/README.rst

             else:
                 return self.ttree.array(name)

-and now you can get objects from the ROOT file, just as you could from the web.
+Now you can get objects from the ROOT file, just as you did from the web.

 .. code-block:: python